Development of the Street

 Interesting Facts

-Today, the building houses the Institute for Condensed Matter Physics of the National Academy of Sciences of Ukraine.
+Since 1991, it has been home to the Institute for Condensed Matter Physics of the National Academy of Sciences of Ukraine, one of the country’s leading research institutions in theoretical and experimental physics.

 Sources and Literature